motherjones/smokejs/README.md

 We're using grunt as our task manager.
 It has a few commands that will make developing on smoke much easier

 #### grunt lint
-  Runs our linter, [jshint](http://www.jshint.com/docs/), over smoke's javascript files, over our test's javascript files, and over the file we use to define our grunt tasks
+  Runs our linter, [jshint](http://www.jshint.com/docs/), over smoke's Javascript files, over our test's Javascript files, and over the file we use to define our grunt tasks
   If the linter is complaining about something you're sure is okay, jshint can be configured by editing the .jshint file in the location where you want to change the linter configuration. (/js, /test, or /)

 #### grunt test